Hurricane evacuation: Resistance to evacuating

 The longer people have lived in a coastal area, the less likely they are to evacuate.
 Hurricanes have a longer warning time than most disasters, but details of strength and track are only educated guesses.
 Official warnings, as with other scenario planning, are based on a worst case, which is not the most probable case.
 Thus, hurricanes can be predicted to hit a coastal town many times without the town ever actually experiencing the brunt of a storm.
 When this more probable case happens a number of times, people tend to take evacuation orders less seriously.

 If evacuation orders are given too early, the hurricane can change course and leave the evacuated area unscathed.
 People may think they have weathered hurricanes before, when in reality the hurricane didn't hit them directly, giving them false confidence.
 Those who have lived on the coast for ten or more years are the most resistant to evacuating.

 Despite mandatory evacuation orders, many people did not leave New Orleans, as Hurricane Katrina approached.
 Even after the city was flooded and uninhabitable, some people still refused to leave their homes.

+During Hurricane Helene, the sheriff of Taylor County, Florida, urged residents who chose not to evacuate to write their name, birthday, and important information on their arm or leg with a permanent marker for identification purposes.